Povidone-iodine: Medical uses

-Antiseptic activity of PVP-I is because of free iodine (I2) and PVP-I only acts as carrier of I2 to the target cells.
-Most commonly used 10% PVP-I delivers about 1-3 ppm of I2 in a compound of more than 31,600 ppm of total iodine atoms.
-All the toxic and staining effects of PVP-I is due to the inactive iodine only.

 Eyes

 A buffered PVP-I solution of 2.5% concentration can be used for prevention of neonatal conjunctivitis, especially if it is caused by Neisseria gonorrhoeae, or Chlamydia trachomatis.
 It is currently unclear whether PVP-I is more effective in reducing the number of cases of conjunctivitis in neonates over other methods.
 PVP-I appears to be very suitable for this purpose because, unlike other substances, it is also efficient against fungi and viruses (including HIV and Herpes simplex).

 Pleurodesis

 It is used in pleurodesis (fusion of the pleura because of incessant pleural effusions).
 For this purpose, povidone-iodine is equally effective and safe as talc, and may be preferred because of easy availability and low cost.

+Vagina

+Vaginal suppositories can be used for treatment of bacterial vaginosis.

 Alternatives

 There is strong evidence that chlorhexidine and denatured alcohol used to clean skin prior to surgery is better than any formulation of povidone-iodine.